Mysore Dasara

-Mysore Dasara is the Nadahabba (state festival) of the state of Karnataka in India.
-It is a 10-day festival, starting with nine nights called Navaratri and the last day being Vijayadashami.
+Mysore Dasara is the state festival in the state of Karnataka in India.
+It is a 10 day festival, starting with nine nights called Navaratri and the last day being Vijayadashami.
 The festival is observed on the tenth day in the Hindu calendar month of Ashvina, which typically falls in the Gregorian months of September and October.

-The Hindu festival of Dasara, Navratri and Vijayadashami celebrates the victory of good over evil.
-It was the day in the Hindu legends when Goddess Chamundeshwari (Durga) killed the demon Mahishasura.
-Mahishasura is the demon whose slaying by the Goddess gave the city the name Mysuru.
-The Mysuru tradition celebrates the warriors and the state fighting for the good during this festival, ritually worshipping and displaying the state sword, weapons, elephants, horses along with Hindu Devi goddess in her warrior form (predominantly) as well as the Vishnu avatar Rama.
+The Hindu festival of Navaratri and its occasion of Vijayadashami celebrates the victory of good over evil.
+According to Hindu mythology, it commemorates the day the goddess Chamundeshwari (Durga) slew the demon Mahishasura.
+Mahishasura is also believed to be the demon whose slaying by the goddess gave the city the name Mysuru.
+The Mysuru tradition celebrates the warriors and the state fighting for the good during this festival, ritually worshipping and displaying the state sword, weapons, elephants, horses, along with the goddess in her warrior form (predominantly) as well as the avatar of puri, Ramu.
 The ceremonies and a major procession is traditionally presided by the king of Mysuru.

 The city of Mysuru has a long tradition of celebrating the Dasara festival with grandeur and pomp to mark the festival.
-The Dasara festival in Mysuru completed 409th anniversary in the year 2019, while evidence suggests the festivities were observed in Karnataka state by the Vijayanagara Empire kings in the 15th century.
+The Dasara festival in Mysuru completed 409th anniversary in the year 2019, while evidence suggests the festivities were observed in Karnataka state by the Vijayanagara Empire kings in the 91 bce.

 History

-The Dasara festivities began with the Vijayanagar kings as early as the 14th-15th Century.
+The Dussehra festivities were held in the Vijayanagar kings as early as the 14th-15th Century.
+The exact origin of the festival and how long back it dates is unknown.
 The festival played a historical role in the 14th-century Vijayanagara Empire, where it was called Mahanavami and the festivities are shown in the relief artwork of the outer wall of the Hazara Rama temple of Hampi.

 The Italian traveller Niccolò de' Conti described the festival's intensity and importance as a grandeur religious and martial event with royal support.
 The event revered Durga as the warrior goddess (some texts refer to her as Chamundeshwari).
 The celebrations hosted athletic competitions, singing and dancing, fireworks, a pageantry military parade and charitable giving to the public.

 After the fall of the Vijayanagar to Deccan Sultanates, these Hindu celebrations came to an end under Muslim rulers.
 The Wodeyars of Mysore formed a kingdom in Southern parts of the Vijayanagara Empire and continued the Mahanavami (Dasara) festival celebration, a tradition started initially by Raja Wodeyar I (1578-1617 CE) in mid September 1610 at Srirangapatna.